 two tbsp tomato paste

-12 teaspoon spicy sauce or 12 teaspoons hot pepper
+12 teaspoons spicy sauce or 12 teaspoons hot pepper

 Remove any dead leaves and dried lalo from the package.